the devil tarot yes or nothe devil tarot advicethe devil tarot careerthe devil as feelingsbondage

 The masked figure embodies the rationalized self—the part of us that provides elaborate explanations for behaviors we know are destructive.
 This is not a demon from without, but a defense mechanism from within.
 The mask does not hide malevolence; it hides uncomfortable truth about our own agency and choice.
 In Tarot Arbak, The Devil teaches that liberation begins when we stop looking at the mask and start asking what lies behind it.

-The mask conceals not evil, but the uncomfortable truth that we have chosen our bondage.
+The mask conceals not evil, but the truth about our own participation in our bondage.

 Purple Energy Loop: Unsatisfied Desire